How to Mute Windows 11 On-Screen Keyboard Sounds

 Summary

-You can easily silence your Windows 11 keyboard by adjusting the Accessibility settings or the Options menu on the keyboard itself.
-These simple changes help you create a quieter, distraction-free environment while you work.
+You can easily mute Windows 11 keyboard sounds by adjusting the Accessibility settings or the Options menu on the keyboard itself.
+For advanced users, the Registry Editor offers a deeper way to disable feedback.
+These changes help you create a quieter, distraction-free environment while you work.

 Was this guide helpful?